oneananda/Software-Architecture-Best-Practices/3rd Party Tools/Networking Tools/ngrok.md

 ## Overview

-ngrok is a handy tool that lets you `expose your local server to the internet` in a secure and easy way.
+ngrok is a handy tool that lets you to `expose your local server to the internet` in a secure and easy way.
 If you're working on a project and need to share it with someone outside your home or office network, or if you want to test things like webhooks, ngrok is your go-to solution.
 It creates a secure tunnel from your computer to the web, making your local apps accessible from anywhere.

 ## Features